 There are four main types of drug tests and they each have different cutoff levels, as well as detection times.

-- Urine drug test – the most commonly used drug test in workplaces because it’s non-invasive, fast, and accurate.
-Urine drug tests detect THC metabolites in the urine sample at a concentration of 50 ng/ml (nanograms per milliliter), meaning that if the THC content in your urine is at a level at or above this threshold, then it will cause a positive test result.
+- Urine drug test – the most commonly used drug test in workplaces because it’s non-invasive, fast, and accurate, but what is a high THC level in urine?
+Well, urine drug tests detect THC metabolites in the urine sample at a concentration of 50 ng/ml (nanograms per milliliter), meaning that if the THC content in your urine is at a level at or above this threshold, then it will cause a positive test result.
 Urine tests can detect THC in the body 36-72 hours after last use for occasional users, while for heavy users the detection period will be longer.

 - Blood test – rarely used in the workplace because THC is more quickly eliminated from the bloodstream, and therefore it won’t be effective in this setting.
 Blood tests are usually used to reveal current impairment, like in DUIs.
 THC is detectable in blood for about 5 hours, depending on the concentration, and the cutoff level of blood tests is 1, 2, or 5 ng/ml.